Food Safety

 Limitations of “Ultra-Processed” and Other Food Processing Classifications

-The researchers hypothesized that the moderate inter-rater reliability observed in the study are likely attributable the inability of current food processing categorization systems to consider nutritional content, ingredients, preparation methods, or the purpose of certain additives or processing steps.
+The researchers hypothesized that the moderate inter-rater reliability observed in the study is likely attributable to the inability of current food processing categorization systems to consider nutritional content, ingredients, preparation methods, or the purpose of certain additives or processing steps.
 The lack of such information limits the ability to distinguish between foods that may appear similar, but in reality, differ meaningfully in formulation or processing intent.

 For example, the widely used NOVA system, known for defining the term “ultra-processed foods” as it is most commonly used, faces criticism for overlooking the nutritional composition and potential benefits of certain foods.
 The researchers illustrated, under NOVA, “plant-based meat and dairy alternatives, though classified as ultra-processed, may offer advantages over traditional animal products, such as lower saturated fat content… [Additionally], some studies have linked [processed] foods like breakfast cereals, yogurt, and ice creams to lower risks of adverse health events, highlighting the complexity of assessing health impacts based on processing levels.”